 Print the Butterfly printable.
 Fold the paper in half and open back up.
 Drop paint around the fold line.
 Fold one side onto the other.
 Gently push the paint around to cover both sides of the butterfly.
 Carefully open the butterfly to see a mirror image.

 Read The Very Hungry Caterpillar.
-Without the child seeing, place a coffee butterfly into a cardboard tube.
+Without the child seeing, place a coffee filter (decorations above) into a cardboard tube.

 “Let’s pretend this tube is a caterpillar, just like the hungry caterpillar in the book.”
 Show the tube to the child while covering the sides to hide the butterfly inside.
 “The caterpillar in our story ate and ate until he was very full.
 Next a caterpillar wraps a cocoon around himself.”
 Show image in book and wrap your hands tightly around the tube without the child seeing the butterfly inside.
 “Inside the cocoon it is very quiet and dark.
 The caterpillar stays there for a long time.”